moleculerjs/moleculer-cli/README.md

 ## Usage

 ### Init a new project
-With this commant you can scaffold a new Moleculer project.
+With this command you can scaffold a new Moleculer project.

 ``` bash
 moleculer init module my-module